Ohio Broadband Collaborations

 This means that all those communities with insufficient density, and therefore long payback periods, do not attract investment.
 Subsidies have been a part of telecommunications since the 1930s and they remain important to overcoming the lack of economies of scale.

 The quickest way for a community to gain access is often through collaborating with an incumbent provider to extend service.
 Other times, a different entity must fill the void.
 Some point to member-owned organizations such as rural electric cooperatives as being strong candidates for subsidies because their mission aligns with a payback period of 15 years, rather than months.
-Rural electric cooperatives will be discussed further below.
+Rural electric cooperatives and Rural water districts will be discussed further below.

 Subsidies broadly come in two varieties, geography-based reverse auctions and score-based grant applications.